-Our Research and Development Facilities
+Our Research and Development Locations

 Bristol Myers Squibb's drug discovery and development work takes place across a network of state-of the-art facilities worldwide.
-For information about a specific Bristol Myers Squibb facility, click the link from the list below or view the complete list of our worldwide facilities.
+For information about a specific Bristol Myers Squibb facility, click the link from the list below or view the complete list of our worldwide locations.

 The Biocon Bristol Myers Squibb Research & Development Center (BBRC) is a collaboration between Bristol Myers Squibb and Syngene International, a Biocon- group company, and is based in Bangalore, India.
 Fully operational since 2009, the site is involved in Target Identification, Lead Discovery and Lead Optimization all the way through to early stage Pharmaceutical Development and Clinical Biomarkers R&D.